kyrakraft/portfolio/index.md

-# kyra kraft digital portfolio
+# Kyra Kraft Art and Programming Projects

 <!-- ## examples of past projects